x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 Set-RemoteDomain -Identity Contoso -TNEFEnabled $false
 ```

-This example uses the message format settings the user has defined in Outlook or Outlook on the web for encoding messages.
+This example uses the message-format settings the user has defined in Outlook or Outlook on the web for encoding messages.

 ```powershell
 Set-RemoteDomain -Identity Contoso -TNEFEnabled $null